-Refer to the Applied Biosystems® 3500/3500xL Genetic Analyzer User Guide for the instrument maintenance schedule and instructions to install the capillary array, buffers and polymer pouch and perform a spatial calibration.
-Samples may be analyzed as described in the Applied Biosystems® 3500/3500xL Genetic Analyzer User Guide.
+Refer to the Applied Biosystems 3500/3500xL Genetic Analyzer User Guide for the instrument maintenance schedule and instructions to install the capillary array, buffers and polymer pouch, and perform a spatial calibration.
+Samples may be analyzed as described in the Applied Biosystems 3500/3500xL Genetic Analyzer User Guide.

-Open the 3500 Data Collection Software.
-The Dashboard screen will launch (Figure 1).
-To ensure you are viewing the most up-to-date information, press the Refresh button.
+1. Open the 3500 Data Collection Software.
+The 'Dashboard' screen will launch (Figure 4).
+To ensure that you are viewing the most up-to-date information, press the Refresh button.
 Ensure that the Consumables Information and Maintenance Notifications are acceptable.

 Set the oven temperature to 60°C, and then select Start Pre-Heat.
-When the Oven Temperature and Detection Cell Temperature turn green, you can proceed with the first injection.
+When the Oven Temperature and Detection Cell Temperature turn green, you may proceed with the first injection.

-Figure 1.
+Figure 4.
 The Dashboard.